How is pancreatic cancer staged?

-Tis: Carcinoma in situ (very few pancreatic tumors are found at this stage)
+Tis: Carcinoma in situ (the tumor is confined to the top layers of pancreatic duct cells).
+(Very few pancreatic tumors are found at this stage.)

-T1: The cancer has not spread beyond the pancreas and is smaller than 2 cm (about ¾ inch) across.
+T1: The cancer is still within the pancreas and is 2 centimeters (cm) (about ¾ inch) or less across.

-T2: The cancer has not spread beyond the pancreas but is larger than 2 cm across.
+T2: The cancer is still within the pancreas but is larger than 2 cm across.

-T3: The cancer has spread from the pancreas to surrounding tissues near the pancreas but not to major blood vessels or nerves.
+T3: The cancer has grown outside the pancreas into nearby surrounding tissues but not into major blood vessels or nerves.

-T4: The cancer has extended further beyond the pancreas into nearby large blood vessels or nerves.
+T4: The cancer has grown beyond the pancreas into nearby large blood vessels or nerves.

-N1: Cancer has spread to regional lymph nodes.
+N1: The cancer has spread to nearby lymph nodes.